baozi-technology/baozi-web/content/29-11-2019/index.md

 >_""How to make money from open source" is like "How to make money from clean water" or public education or science."_

-He believed the only way for creating a community around an Open-Source project was to:
+He believed the only way for creating a community around a large-scale Open-Source project was to:
 - put people before code
 - share copyrights
 - use a copyleft licensed (strong or weak for librairies)